damies13/rfswarm/Doc/rfswarm_py.md

 ### User Interface
 #### Plan
-This is where you construct your test scenario, choose your test cases and number of virtual users
+This is where you construct your test scenario, choose your test cases and number of virtual users.
+The interface should be intuitive and simple to understand but still allow fairly complex scenarios to be created.

 All the time fields (Delay, Ramp Up & Run) are in Seconds, due to the way the [agent polling](./rfswarm_agent_py.md#agent-polling-of-the-guiserver) works it's best not to use values less than 10 seconds.